gruntwork-io/docs/docs/2.0/docs/accountfactory/architecture/index.md

 ## Delegated Repositories

-Delegated repositories expand the architecture and provide additional control over your infrastructure.
-When vending delegated repositories, Pipelines continues tracking new account security baselines in your `infrastructure-live-root` repository, while other infrastructure is tracked in a new repository specific to the account or accounts.
+Delegated repositories expand the architecture of your infrastructure estate management and provide additional access control for your infrastructure.
+When vending delegated repositories, Pipelines continues tracking new account security baselines in your `infrastructure-live-root` repository, while other infrastructure is tracked in a new repository specific to the account(s).
 Pipelines inherits new IAM roles from your `infrastructure-live-access-control` repository when deploying infrastructure in delegated repositories.
-This setup allows the central platform team to control what changes Pipelines can implement in the delegated repository.
+This setup allows the central platform team to control what changes individual teams can make via Pipelines in the delegated repository.

 ![Delegated Architecture Overview Diagram](/img/accountfactory/delegated-architecture.png)